-Explore how to manage dependencies in Kanban using an illustrative example of Kanban implementation in an advertising agency.
+Explore the dependency management example in Kanban with an illustrative Kanban implementation in an advertising agency.

 Kanban offers a variety of solutions to facilitate the work with dependencies.
 You can explore them in the previous article “What is Dependency Management in Kanban?”.
-In this article, we will go through an example of Dependency Management using a Kanban Method implementation in an advertising agency.
+In this article, we will go through a Dependency Management example using a Kanban Method implementation in an advertising agency.
 It is not a case study, so all the names and facts are invented.
-However, we`ve modeled a Kanban implementation to a real advertising agency, using their real agency structure and requests.
+However, we’ve modeled a Kanban implementation to a real advertising agency, using their real agency structure and requests.

 Meet our advertising agency “Sam&Sam”.

 This agency has 53 employees that work within 7 departments.
 Every department is a separate service and has its own Kanban board.
 Some departments, like PR, Production, and Accountants, have their partners and contractors to conduct some projects and satisfy the client’s needs.
 Let’s briefly look at the 3 main departments that are the focus of this story: